NUNP 401. Development and Health Promotion in Children and Adolescents. 3 Units.

 NUNP 402.
 Common and Acute Health Problems of Children.
 6 Units.

-This course introduces the common and acute health problems occurring in infancy through adolescence using a bio/psycho/social/cultural approach.
-Pathophysiology, assessment and diagnostic strategies specific to acute and common problems in children will be emphasized.
-Nursing strategies used to enhance, maintain and restore health will be discussed.
+This course will introduce the common and acute health problems occurring in infancy through adolescence using a biological, psychological, social, cultural, and family-centered approach.
+Knowledge of pathophysiology, advanced assessment, and diagnostic reasoning for acute and common problems in children and adolescents will be emphasized.
+Strategies used to improve health outcomes will be discussed.

 Prereq: NURS 453, NURS 459 and NUNP 410.
 Prereq or Coreq: NURS 430.